minoca/swiss/README.md

 * `OS` - Target build OS.
 Should be automatically detected.
 Valid choices are Windows_NT, Minoca, and Linux.
 Linux support is experimental, if you run Swiss on Linux please report your findings.
 * `ARCH` - Build architecture.
 Automatically detected, can be forced (in conjunction with CC) for cross-compilation.

+### License
+Swiss is licensed under GPLv3.
+Alternate licensing arrangements are available, contact us (below) for details.
+See the LICENSE file for complete information.

 ### Contact

 Send questions or comments to info AT minocacorp DOT com.